Free Online Legal Resources

 The U.S. Federal Trade Commission has a regulation in place known as the "Funeral Rule."
 The most important component of that rule is that you can choose only those goods and services that you want or need for the funeral, and you must pay for only those goods and services that you prefer.

-While many funeral homes offer package deals that provide various goods and services for a fixed cost, the Rule gives you the right to pick and choose among the goods and services, so you aren't stuck with more than what you really want or need.
+While many funeral homes offer package deals that provide various goods and services for a fixed cost, the Rule gives you the right to pick and choose so that you aren't stuck with more than what you want or need.